Paulmski/Discord-Bot/README.md

 You can run your own version of the bot from a repl.it project or from your local machine.
 Create the Discord Bot Account through your [Applications page](https://discord.com/developers/applications), create an OAuth2 URL (check off bot and desired permissions), and then use the generated URL to invite the bot to your test server.

 You will also need the bot token, which can be generated from the Build-A-Bot menu under Bot.
-Create a file called `secrets.py` in the src folder and store the token as a String constant called `DISCORD_TOKEN`.
+Create a file called `.env` in the src folder and store the token as a String constant called `DISCORD_TOKEN`.
 When making commits, do not add this file.

 ### Dependencies
 Discord-Bot uses several Python modules bundled with discord.py.
 You can choose to install all the required dependencies at once using `pip3 install -r requirements.txt`.